-Where is Minnesota state in the United States?
+Where is Minnesota?
+Location of Minnesota in the United States.

 Minnesota is part of the Upper Midwest Region of the United States.
 Known as the land of 10,000 Lakes, Minnesota is a landlocked state, meaning it is surrounded by other U.S. states and does not have access to an ocean without traveling outside of the state.
 To the north of Minnesota, you will find the border between Minnesota and Canada.
 With Wisconsin in the east and Iowa in the south, Minnesota borders both North Dakota and South Dakota in the west.

 Minnesota is a state with a width of 351 miles and a length of 600 miles.
 The total area of Minnesota is 86,936 square miles.
 Approximately 8.4% of Minnesota is water, while the other 91.6% is made up of land.
 These percentages are the equivalent of 7,326 square miles and 83,574 square miles, respectively.
 Based on total area, Minnesota ranks as the twelfth largest state in the U.S.

 On average, Minnesota is at an elevation of 1,200 feet above sea level.
 The highest point of elevation is atop Eagle Mountain at an altitude of 2,301 feet.
 At its lowest elevation, Minnesota is 602 feet above sea level at a point that is located near Lake Superior.